vshaxe/hashlink-debugger/README.md

 Please note that VSCode does not allow users to have a specific directory for a single extension, so it's easier to clone this repository directly into the `extensions` directory of VSCode (`C:\Users\<you>\.vscode\extensions` on Windows).

+Alternatively, you can run `make package` (requires dependency `npm install vsce -g`) to generate VSCode extension package file (.vsix).
+It can be used with VSCode > Extensions > Install from VSIX.

 ### Supported Platforms

-Supports Windows, Linux and Mac platforms.
+Supports Windows, Linux and Mac (Intel chip only, does not work with Rosetta).
 For OSX/MacOS make sure your Hashlink version is `1.12.0` or higher and you ran `make codesign_osx` during installation.